You want smart political talk without the meltdowns?

 Nothing.

-You're gonna see test scores go up.
+You're going to see test scores go up.

-It'll take a little time, and then they're gonna go up dramatically.
+And then they're going to go up dramatically.

-Somebody breaks into your house, wants to bring harm to you and your family.
+What is your plan if that God forbid moment comes, somebody breaks into your house, wants to bring harm to you and your family?

 And if you want to know how effective it is, please go to their website, burner.com/slash Hannity.

-You'll get 10% off any purchase and watch their videos and see how effective burner really is.
+You'll get 10% off any purchase and watch their videos and see how effective Burner really is.

 You can hit a target easily 50, 60 feet away.